kdmukai/notifyme/README.md

 tail -f path/to/my/logfile.log | path/to/my/virtualenv/bin/python notifyme.py "Found block" --note "Nerva"
 ```

-Which yield a notification like:
+Which would yield a notification like:
 ```
 MyServer: Nerva: Found block at height 123456
 ```